loopwerk/loopwerk.io/content/articles/2025-11-15-coolify-docker-layer-caching.md

 ## Builds suddenly got slow

 Around the start of November 2025, my build times jumped from one minute to nearly five.
-The logs revealed that every step was running from scratch, even when I only changed a single markdown file.
+The logs revealed that every step was running from scratch, even when I only changed a single Markdown file.

 Dependencies that should have been cached were being reinstalled every time: